wilbaker/VFSForGit/CONTRIBUTING.md

 1. Create a pull request that contains a design document for the proposed change and assign the `design-doc` label to the pull request.
 2. Use the pull request for design feedback and for iterating on the design.
-3. Once the design is approved create a new issue whose description includes the final design document.
+3. Once the design is approved, create a new issue with a description that includes the final design document.
 Include a link to the pull request that was used for discussion.
 4. Close (without merging!) the pull request used for the design discussion.

 ## Platform Specific Code

 - *Prefer cross-platform code to platform specific code*

-  Cross-platform code is more easily re-used, and re-using code reduces the amount of code that we have to write, test, and maintain.
+  Cross-platform code is more easily reused, and reusing code reduces the amount of code that we have to write, test, and maintain.

 - *Platform specific code, and only platform specific code, should go in `GVFSPlatform`*